USS Tallulah: 1946–1975

 Soon after her return to the United States, Tallulah was decommissioned on 2 April 1946.
 On 3 October, she was turned over to the War Shipping Administration; and her name was struck from the Navy List.
 However, on 2 February 1948, she was reacquired by the Navy and, on 1 October 1949, transferred to the Military Sea Transportation Service (now the Military Sealift Command) to serve as USNS Tallulah (T-AO-50), later redesignated T-AOT-50.
-Manned by a civilian crew, she plied the oceans of the world, visited most major ports, and kept the Navy supplied with oil and other important liquid cargoes, seeing service in the Korean War in early 1952.
+Crewed by civilians, she plied the oceans of the world, visited most major ports, and kept the Navy supplied with oil and other important liquid cargoes, seeing service in the Korean War in early 1952.

 Tallulah was placed out of service and assigned to the Maritime Administration fleet at James River, Virginia, in May 1975.
 The ship was struck from the Navy List on 31 March 1986, and disposed of by MARAD, on 2 February 1987.